Guidelines on the Reporting of Grants and Contributions Awards

 • 5.1General guidelines

-• 5.1.1All awarded Gs&Cs are to be reported, except those exempt by provisions in the Privacy Act or those listed in these guidelines under Appendix A.
+• 5.1.1All awarded Gs&Cs are to be reported, except those exempt by provisions in the Privacy Act.

 • 5.1.2The total signed amount of the grant or contribution awarded is to be reported when the agreement is signed.